A Species Under Threat

 The three extinct subspecies include the Javan (last recorded in the 1970's), Caspian (lost in the 1950's) and the Bali subspecies (lost in the 1930's).

-Wild tigers are still found in 13 countries in Asia: India, Bangladesh, Nepal, Bhutan, Myanmar, Thailand, Malaysia, Indonesia (Sumatra), Cambodia, Lao PDR, Vietnam, China and Russia.
-However, they are extinct in 11 countries and no longer live in 93% of their historic range.
+Wild tigers are still found in 11 countries in Asia: India, Thailand, Nepal, Bhutan, Malaysia, Russia, Bangladesh, Indonesia (Sumatra), Myanmar, China and Lao PDR.
+Eight of these countries are home to known breeding wild tiger populations, including India, Thailand, Nepal, Bhutan, Malaysia, Russia, Bangladesh and Indonesia.
+However, tigers are now extinct in 11 countries and no longer live in 93% of their historic range.

 Tigers are currently listed as “Endangered” on the International Union of the Conservation of Nature’s (IUCN) Red List of Threatened Species.